 History of the place:

-Nahariyah’s prime location on Via Maris, the marine outlet, and the source of waters, made it an ideal place.
+Nahariyah’s prime location on the coastal section of Via Maris (“way of the Sea”), the marine port, and the source of waters, made it an ideal place.

 The small port city continued in Tel Nahariyah during the end of the Iron/Israelite period (7th-6th century BC), and during the Persian period (6th-4th century BC).